timudk/smart_doorbell/README.md

 * A message should pop up saying that the friend list has been loaded
 * Show a picture of either of Anon's friends to your webcam and press *c*
 * A message for Anon's frined (e.g. **Hello Marie**) should pop up

-## Comming soon

-The face embedding is based on the Euclidean distance of the 1024-dimensional image representation.
-If this distance between two faces is less than **0.85** the doorbell treats them as the same person.
-I am working on a neural network (similar to [FaceNet](https://arxiv.org/abs/1503.03832) ) using the database [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) that should drastically improve the current solution.